fglmtt/admin/lectures/12-security.md

 ### 4.1.
 Software updates

 Keeping systems updated with the latest patches is an administrator's highest-value security chore.
-While patches may introduce novel security problems, most exploits target older vulnerability.
+While patches may introduce novel security problems, most exploits target older vulnerabilities.
 You are much better off with regularly updated systems

 | What to do                                                                                                         | Suggestion                                                                                                                                |
 | ------------------------------------------------------------------------------------------------------------------ | ----------------------------------------------------------------------------------------------------------------------------------------- |